March is Fiber Month

 March 9 AHA!
 Spoonful of Sugar: Navigating Heartbreak with Humor.
 Artist panel discussion with Regions’ Gallery Artist Pat Falco and Vault Quilt Installation Artist Brooke Goldstein, moderated by NBAM/AW!
 Exhibition Manager Jamie Uretsky.
 Artist reception following the panel.
 The event begins at 6:30pm and is FREE to the public!
 Click here for the Facebook event page.

 March 9 AHA!
 In celebration of Fibers Month in New Bedford, Alison Wells Fine Art Gallery will be showcasing an exhibit featuring the works of three Fiber Artists, Pricilla Carrion, Carissa Frazier and Diane Savona March 1- 25.
+Also, macrame window installation by Amy Grace Oliveira.
 Opening reception on Thursday March 9 AHA Night, 5:00pm-9:00pm.
-Opening hours Tues, Thurs & Friday 11-3 Wed & Sat 12-5
+Open hours Tues, Thurs & Friday 11-3 Wed & Sat 12-5

 March 23 and 30 6 to 9pm.
 Weaving on a rigid heddle loom.
 Workshop with Lisa Elliott at New Bedford Art Museum/ ArtWorks!.
 Visit www.newbedfordart.org to register.